chenlabUIUC/simulatedLPTEM/README.md

 Note
 ---------------
-To generate your own MTF, replace the video/image in "MTF maker/MTF_concavecube.m" and run the script
+To generate your own MTF, replace the image(s) in "MTF maker/MTF sample images" and run the script "MTF maker/MTF_maker.m"
-The generated MTF data should be copied to "MTF data/"
+The generated MTF data is in MTF maker/, and should be copied to "MTF data/"

 Revisions
 ---------------